Skip to main content

 Were you hoping for an easy decision here?
 Perhaps some fatal flaw that would take at least one of these streaming gadgets off the table?

-Unfortunately, that’s not the case this time around, but it’s for the best possible reason: Roku, Amazon, and Google have all created great 4K streaming media devices at prices that most of us will find very affordable.
+Unfortunately, that’s not the case this time around, but it’s for the best possible reason: Roku, Amazon, and Google have all created great 4K streaming media devices at prices that most will find very affordable.

 But we’re not going to leave you stuck with your streaming device decision without a little advice.
-Roku offers the most content choices, especially with live TV, a neat remote, and some really unique custom features like private listening mode.
+Roku offers the most content choices, a neat remote, and some unique custom features like private listening mode.
 Google offers a uniquely designed device that may make it easier to use on your TV and with Google Assistant, and it holds up in all the other categories as well.
 Amazon’s device offers an HDMI extender and Alexa built-in and is equally strong in all the other categories.

 Overall, which device you choose will mostly depend on the services you have in your home already, as they are pretty similar devices at this point, and you can’t go wrong with any one of them.